threesshad-cpu/PRODIGY_GA_01/README.md

 ## Scalability Note:

-->This repository is strictly optimized for GitHub-to-Streamlit-Cloud deployment.
+* **This repository is strictly optimized for GitHub-to-Streamlit-Cloud deployment.**
-->Model Exclusion: Due to the 1.5GB+ size of fine-tuned GPT-2 weights, the ./model_output/ directory is managed via .gitignore.
+* **Model Exclusion: Due to the 1.5GB+ size of fine-tuned GPT-2 weights, the ./model_output/ directory is managed via .gitignore.**
-->Cloud Behavior: In the cloud environment, the app leverages its Hybrid Fallback Logic to run the distilgpt2 engine while still utilizing the local train.txt for Ground Truth matching, providing a seamless multi-user experience without massive bandwidth overhead.
+* **Cloud Behavior: In the cloud environment, the app leverages its Hybrid Fallback Logic to run the distilgpt2 engine while still utilizing the local train.txt for Ground Truth matching, providing a seamless multi-user experience without massive bandwidth overhead.**

 ## 🤝 Credits
 * **Developer:** Threessha D
 * **Role:** Generative AI Intern
 * **Organization:** Prodigy InfoTech
 * **Project ID:** PRODIGY_GA_01